 This security group definition allows web traffic on the standard ports from the public interface (0.0.0.0/0), Secure Shell on an alternate high numbered port and IMAPS on an alternate high numbered port.
 The security group definition allows Secure Shell on the standard port and NFS traffic only on the private interface (172.31.0.0/16) or the IPv6 CIDR block for the VPC.
 The SSH SOCKS5 Proxy instance uses the same security group definition but is accepting Secure Shell traffic on the port that is normally used for Secure Web (HTTPS) traffic.
 The security group definition does allow outgoing traffic from the server over the public interface over either IPv4 or IPv6.

-The us-west-2 Oregon has an additional Inbound SSH rule for each of the 29 IPv6 CIDR blocks AWS assigned my VPC for the region.
-All 29 of these Inbound SSH rules should be in every region but I skipped adding 25 of the rules to the additional regions when originally configuring them in February of 2024.
+The us-west-2 Oregon has an additional Inbound SSH rule for each of the 30 IPv6 CIDR blocks AWS assigned my VPC for the region.
+All 30 of these Inbound SSH rules should be in every region but I skipped adding 26 of the rules to the additional regions when originally configuring them in 2024.

 A separate EFS security group with just the 172.31.0.0/16 NFS for EFS inbound rule is attached to the interfaces for each Availability Zone in the region when creating the EFS for that region.